Mobile motorhome & caravan engineer Herts

 A: A smaller outlay now can save you a vast amount of money in the future, especially if the 'van you intend to buy has severe damp or chassis problems.
 In addition you will know that it would be safe for you to use all the gas and electrical appliances.

-If any faults are found, you may be able to negotiate a discounted purchase price for the 'van.
+If any faults are found, you may be able to negotiate a discounted purchase price for the 'van, which may even cover the cost of the check.